tgross-usgs/RunoffModelingServices/Docs/Introduction.md

 > where

-> Q = design peak runoff rate, in cubic feet per second
+> Q = design peak runoff rate, in cubic feet per second<br />
-> C = runoff coefficient, dimensionless – defined as the ratio of the peak runoff rate to the rainfall intensity
+> C = runoff coefficient, dimensionless – defined as the ratio of the peak runoff rate to the rainfall intensity<br />
-> i = rainfall intensity, in inches per hour, and
+> i = rainfall intensity, in inches per hour, and<br />
 > A = drainage area, in acres

 >> *Kuichling, E., 1889, The relation between the rainfall and the discharge of sewers in